HidekiTak/make_csv/README.md

 # make_csv
-Export DB View to CSV File with Gzip, AES
+Export DB Table/View to CSV File with Gzip, AES

 ## for Use
 Copy JDBC Driver to JAVA_HOME/~ (checked only mysql)